europeana/REPOX/README.md

     This profile is bound to the `generate-resources`.
     &nbsp;&nbsp;&nbsp;&nbsp; `generate-resources -Pgenerate-doc`
     It uses Server integration that dynamically provides JSON at runtime.
 If in any case the json needs to be generated in files, this profile can be used to generate them and the applicable
-    url and document locations can be editted in the `pom.xml` of the module.
+    url and document locations can be edited in the `pom.xml` of the module.

-Something to mention is that the application will read the `configuration.properties` file that is located in the configurations directory(if it exists) and will ignore the `configuration.properties` located in the `WEB-INF/classes` directory.

-For development builds the permutations have been reduced in the file `/repox-gui/src/main/java/harvesterUI/HarvesterUI.gwt.xml`.
-For other configuration needs, this file needs to be edited.

 ###Deploying Repox###
 - - -